 Verse 20, “Where there is no wood, the fire goes out; and where there is no talebearer, strife ceases.”

-Notice it doesn’t say anything about whether or not the “tale” is true.
+Notice it doesn’t say anything about whether the “tale” is true.
 Just because the “tale” is true does not mean we have the right to “bear” it to others!

 Not a Fan: Becoming a Completely Committed Follower of Jesus